hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/best_practices.md

 During the course of your analyses, you might find that you you create many large intermediate files, such as SAM files.
 Oftentimes, these files are purely intermediary, but can take up lots of space on the cluster (>100Gb each).
 These intermediate files can quickly fill your allotted space on the cluster and therefore it is **recommended that you utilize "scratch" space on the cluster**.

 ### What is `scratch`?
 `scratch` space on the cluster is much like scratch paper that you may use on the exam.
-It is a space when you can do your "scratch" work.
+It is a space where you can do your "scratch" work.
 The files on `scratch` **are not backed up** and **will be deleted in 45 days**.
-However, you can be allocated ~25TB of space which is great for intermediate large files.
+However, you can be allocated ~25TB of space which is great for large, intermediate files.
 We will be using the `scratch` space extensively today, but we will not be using it for large files for the sake of not needlessly consuming space on the cluster.

 ### Creating your own `scratch` space
 While on the login node, we will create our space on `/n/scratch/`.
 In order to do so, we will need to run a script provided by the HMS Research Computing team. **You *MUST* be on a login node in order to create a space on `/n/scratch3`**, so we will actually exit our interactive node, even though that's usually where we want to perform any computing work.